SWA-SOP: Spatially-aware Window Attention for Semantic Occupancy Prediction in Autonomous Driving: Related Work

 \subsection{LiDAR-based and Camera-based 3D Perception}

 Processing LiDAR point clouds and images into meaningful 3D representations is a core challenge in perception.
-For LiDAR-based semantic segmentation, a common strategy is to voxelize the point cloud and apply sparse convolutions for efficient processing~\cite{zhu2021cylindrical, yan2021sparse}.
-3D object detection methods typically operate on either raw point clouds or voxelized representations.
-Point-based approaches~\cite{qi2017pointnet, qi2017pointnet++, guo2021pct} directly process irregular point sets to preserve geometric details, while voxel-based methods~\cite{zhou2018voxelnet} convert point clouds into regular grids to enable efficient processing with 3D CNNs.
-Hybrid methods like CenterPoint~\cite{yin2021center} leverage sparse convolutions to balance accuracy and efficiency.
-In parallel, monocular and stereo depth estimation methods~\cite{shamsafar2022mobilestereonet, wang2019pseudo, you2019pseudo} aim to predict depth maps or point clouds from RGB inputs.
-To further enhance perception, sensor fusion techniques combine LiDAR and camera data by integrating accurate depth with rich visual semantics.
-For example, DeepFusion~\cite{li2022deepfusion} aligns features from both modalities through attention-based fusion, while SLCF-Net~\cite{cao2024slcf} introduces a sequential fusion framework for semantic scene completion.
+For LiDAR-based semantic segmentation and object detection, common approaches include voxel-based and point-based methods.
+Voxel-based models~\cite{zhou2018voxelnet, zhu2021cylindrical} convert point clouds into regular grids for efficient processing with 3D CNNs or sparse convolutions.
+Point-based methods~\cite{qi2017pointnet, qi2017pointnet++, li2025srkd, wang2025adaptive} operate directly on irregular point sets to preserve fine-grained geometry.
+Hybrid methods such as CenterPoint~\cite{yin2021center} combine both paradigms to balance accuracy and efficiency.
+In parallel, monocular and stereo methods~\cite{shamsafar2022mobilestereonet, wang2019pseudo, you2019pseudo} estimate depth or generate pseudo-LiDAR from RGB images.
+Sensor fusion techniques further enhance perception by combining LiDAR accuracy with visual semantics.
+SLCF-Net~\cite{cao2024slcf}, for example, introduces a sequential fusion framework for semantic scene completion.
+Recent advances in domain-adaptive modeling~\cite{zhou2024source} and prompt-driven reasoning~\cite{li2025self} further suggest promising directions for improving robustness and transferability in multimodal perception.